 This Day in History...
 January 15, 1948 First Airmail Coil Stamp The first US Airmail coil stamp was issued on January 15, 1948, in Washington, DC.
 Only a few more coil stamps would be issued over the next 30 years, but the DC-4 SkyMaster would appear on more than a dozen The DC-4 SkyMaster made its maiden flight on February 14, 1942.
 The aircraft quickly played a critical role in the Allied war effort and the Berlin Airlift of 1948-49.
 The SkyMaster was also widely used in commercial aviation and to deliver airmail.
-The first SkyMaster stamp was issued in 1946 to pay the reduced rate of domestic airmail from 8¢ per ounce to 5¢ per ounce.
+The first SkyMaster stamp was issued in 1946 to pay the reduced rate of domestic airmail from 8φ per ounce to 5φ per ounce.
 This included airmail sent to and from US territories including Hawaii, Guam, and the Canal Zone.
 This was a savings of up to 90¢ per ounce.
-The stamp and a matching Airmail Stationery Envelope were issued on America's first Airmail September 25, but the rate didn't take effect until October 1.
+The stamp and a matching Airmail Stationery Envelope were issued on September 25, but the America's first Airmail rate didn't take effect until October 1.
 The SkyMaster issue was soon known as the "Nickel Air Mail Stamp" and was promoted during National Air Mail Week.
 The Post Office also reported an increase of 19 million airmail letters sent in the first two weeks of October compared to the first two weeks of September, which they credited to the new lower rate.

 The first SkyMaster stamp, issued in the larger format On March 26, 1947, the SkyMaster design appeared on a new, smaller airmail stamp.
 The smaller size was adopted in preparation for future issues that could be used as coils or booklets and sold in vending machines.
 A month later, the Post Office issued its first Air Letter Sheet, which also picture the SkyMaster.
 And in May, they issued a Postal Stationery Envelope to celebrate the 100th anniversary of US postage stamps.
-The embossed stamp had the busts of Washington and Franklin (who appeared on the first two US stamps) plus different methods of mail delivery, including a ship, a horse rider, and a DC-4 SkyMaster.
+The embossed stamp had the busts of Washington and Franklin (who appeared on the first smaller size two US stamps) plus different methods of mail delivery,

+The first SkyMaster stamp issued at the including a shop, a horse rider, and a DC-4 SkyMaster.